Cloth ISBN: 9780804797610

 Eddy Portnoy is Senior Researcher and Director of Exhibitions at the YIVO Institute for Jewish Research.

-"Eddy Portnoy's Bad Rabbi is an extraordinary thing: a gateway to the lost world of Jewish street life in New York and Warsaw in the late nineteenth and early twentieth centuries.
+"Eddy Portnoy's Bad Rabbi is an extraordinary thing: a gateway to the lost world of Jewish street life in pre-World War II New York and Warsaw.
 The Yiddish newspapers Portnoy mines were free from piety and light on decorum; instead they present a vast, roiling canvas of human behavior in all its extremes, from comedy to horror, with fiercely unbuttoned characters declaiming eloquently as stoopside choruses annotated their rants.
 Portnoy's book is undomesticated history; it is a time machine to an eradicated past; it is pure pleasure."

 —Luc Sante, author of Low Life: Lures and Snares of Old New York